 Of course, it is known internationally as a fashion capital.
 I have never seen so many ways to tie a scarf.
 I was conspicuously underdressed in my travel-friendly rumpled microfibers and hiking shoes.

 I walked up Via Dante, a pedestrian-only street built in celebration of Italian unification in 1870, and boarded a tour bus.
 The guide spoke both English and German into my headset.
 Among other nuggets, she admitted Milanese food does not compare to that of other regions of Italy.
-We visited:

 However, the real reason I signed up for the tour was to have my fifteen minutes with Leonardo.

 A twenty-one-year restoration project, completed in 1999, pared away layers of touch-ups, leaving the painting faint yet powerful in its delicacy.
 Groups of thirty are shunted in and out of the heavily protected room at scheduled intervals every quarter hour.
-On my own I visited:

 No, I didn’t see George Clooney